 Tiger King breezes over one of the weirdest parts of the Joe Exotic story: Joe Exotic was a cop.

-Joe Exotic was born Joe Schreibvogel before he became Joseph Maldonado-Passage.
+Joe Exotic, who is back in the news thanks to countless new Tiger King projects that attempt to more fully explain his origins, was born Joe Schreibvogel before he became Joseph Maldonado-Passage.
 In an excellent profile last year, Texas Monthly noted that when he graduated high school near Dallas in 1982, he became a police officer in nearby Eastvale.

 “At age nineteen, he was promoted to chief of police,” Texas Monthly reported.
 “It was a small department.
 Only a few officers worked under him, and serious crimes were rare.”

 No, no one called him Chief Exotic at the time.
 He was still Joe Schreibvogel then.

 The irony of Joe Exotic/Schreibvogel/Maldonado-Passage’s law enforcement past is obvious to anyone who has watched the extremely addictive Tiger King: The docuseries is focused on the feud between Exotic, who ran a big-cat park in Oklahoma, and Carole Baskin, who continues to run a big-cat operation in Florida.

 The Netflix docuseries quickly discloses that Joe Exotic is now behind bars.
 For those who haven’t yet seen Tiger King on Netflix, please skip the next paragraph ahead to avoid any spoilers.